YoungNyamkondiwa/alx-system_engineering-devops/0x01-shell_permissions/README.md

 13. 13.
 Change group "chgrp school hello"  a script that changes the group owner to school for the file hello.
 14. 14.
 Owner and group " chown vincent:staff *"  script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.
 15. 15.
 Symbolic links  "chown -h vincent:staff _hello"   script that changes the owner and the group owner of _hello to vincent and staff respectively.
+16. 16.
+If only   "chown --from=guillaume betty hello"   script that changes the owner of the file hello to betty only if it is owned by the user guillaume.